 Here are some of my DO's and DON’Ts when using images in social media posts.

 Be authentic, on-brand, and have a little fun.

 Look at your own social media feeds, and you’ll see many images shared by big companies.
 Some are relevant and tied to their products and services.
 Some just show that the companies are trying to be what people think they should be on Instagram.
 That’s a ticket to failure.
 The most important rule is to be true to your company’s brand image.

 But remember that social media is a place people go to be entertained; so engage with your audience (it is social media after all).
 For example, Target’s Twitter feed does a great job of using fun images, gifs, and videos of its own people, customers, and products!

-Do cleverly showcase the quality of your product
+Cleverly present the quality of your product.

 Apple catches your eye with beautiful photos.
 The caption tells you that it was taken with an iPhone.
 FOMO anyone?